-Radiological ionic contrast media (Injection)
+Radiological ionic contrast media (By injection)

 Makes parts of your body show up better during an imaging test, such as a CT scan.
 Contrast media (dye) can be used for making images of many different body parts, including your kidneys, head, heart, or blood vessels.